Understanding the difference between an independent contractor and an employee is crucial for both business owners and freelance workers.

 Cons of Hiring an Independent Contractor

-- Unreliable Availability: You may be unable to meet deadlines or complete work due to unavailability of contractors.
+- Unreliable Availability: You may be unable to meet deadlines or complete work due to the unavailability of contractors.

 - Unreliable Quality: You may experience a range of quality depending on the independent contractor you work with.